Ebikes VS Mopeds

 Like every other vehicle, electric bikes need regular maintenance to keep things secure and functional.
 There still is a silver lining—your estimated expenses come to roughly $75 per year, which is relatively affordable.
 To learn more about ebike maintenance and what that entails, check out our ebike maintenance schedule and guide.

 A moped is a type of electric vehicle that often gets confused for scooters because of their structural similarities.

 When it comes to mopeds, “mo” stands for motor, while “ped” stands for the pedal.

-A moped can be defined as a relatively light vehicle with an engine and foot platform for the rider to rest their feet on.
-Additionally, with the exception of electric mopeds, keep in mind that traditional mopeds are powered by gas engines which is a significant difference when compared to the electric bike.
+A moped can be defined as a relatively light vehicle with an engine and foot platform for the rider to rest their feet on like on a scooter.
+Additionally, with the exception of electric mopeds, keep in mind that traditional mopeds are powered by gas engines which is a significant difference when comparing electric bike vs. moped riding.

 Things to Consider Before Buying a Moped

 Much like an electric bike, the moped also has several things you should consider before purchasing a moped.